-The CV of Nick Molnar (BCom ’12) is enough to exhaust the most ambitious millennial.
+The CV of Bachelor of Commerce alum Nick Molnar is enough to exhaust the most ambitious millennial.
 And his latest business just happens to be the highly successful Afterpay, a company offering a ‘buy now, receive now, pay in four instalments’ service to its retail consumers.

 The company’s rapid rise has surprised no-one more than Molnar himself.
 As CEO, he has pedalled hard in the last year to build up the business infrastructure while dealing with runaway demand for its services.
 The numbers tell the story.
 Raising its first round of money in August 2015, Afterpay is now a ‘unicorn company’, that is, a startup valued at $1 billion – a statistical rarity in the startup universe.